 They are images of current events, politics, lifestyle, society, culture, sport, landscape and architecture, made in Italy and abroad, by the staff of Publifoto, photographers or other agencies that relied on Publifoto’s distribution network.

 Founded in 1937 in Milano, Publifoto continued to operate until the 1990s: many photographers worked with the agency, including Fedele Toscani, Tino Petrelli, Peppino Giovi, Carlo Ancillotti, Vittorio Baroni, Silvano Lucca, Eugenio Pavone, Vincenzo Falsaperla, Ettore Grassi, Nick Giordano, Franco Gremignani, Alfredo Pratelli and, from America, Santi Visalli.

 Conservation, cataloging and digitization activities of the Archivio Publifoto are managed by the Historical Archive, as part of the Progetto Cultura.
-The project will be fully accomplished with the opening of the fourth venue of Gallerie d’Italia in Piazza San Carlo in Turin (end of 2021-2022).
+The project will be fully accomplished with the opening of the fourth venue of Gallerie d’Italia in Piazza San Carlo in Turin (April 2022).